List of Abbreviations | |

 Updates to the list of official international exhibitions are available from the Bureau International des Expositions, 34, Avenue d'Iéna, 75116, France or can be viewed at http://www.bie-paris.org.

 If your application is in order, a certificate of registration will be issued within three months from filing.
+With effect from 28 June 2024, electronic certificates of registration will be issued to eligible applicants or their agents.

 You need to file an application with the Registry of the IPD.